 Día de los Muertos is a very special time, when once a year, the spirits of loved ones who have died return to earth to celebrate this holiday with friends and family.

-Over fifty local businesses, museums, and shops will create traditional Día de los Muertos altars that make up the free Tour of the Altars that can be enjoyed by the whole family.
+Over fifty local businesses, museums, and shops will create traditional Día de los Muertos altars that make up the free Tour of the Altars can be enjoyed by the whole family in Old Town.
 Many of the altars will honor the historic figures from Old Town’s past, and others will reflect more current stories meaningful to that place of business

 The procession is one night only on November 2.
 It will begin at 6pm at the plaza in Old Town San Diego State Historic Park.
 The procession will then proceed from the plaza down San Diego Avenue to El Campo Santo cemetery where guests will pay their respects, view the public altar and add to it if desired, and musicians will be playing.

 Participants can pick up their candles at several locations, seen on the map at the Old Town Market and the Whaley House.

 Afterwards, visitors will want to continue viewing any altars they may have missed and visit establishments offering after hours food and drink.

 In a nutshell:

 * The Tour of Altars includes over 50 altars of all types, both traditional and contemporary.

 * A public altar in El Campo cemetery where visitors are encouraged to add their mementos, such as photos and written tributes to loved ones, along with brightly colored yellow and orange marigolds.